Pretty Things: 1964–1966: Early career

-The Pretty Things' early material consisted of hard-edged blues-rock influenced by Bo Diddley and Jimmy Reed.
-Their first three singles appeared in the UK Singles Chart in 1964 and 1965: "Rosalyn" No. 41, "Don't Bring Me Down" No. 10, and the self-penned "Honey I Need" at No. 13.
+Pretty Things' first three singles appeared in the UK Singles Chart in 1964 and 1965: "Rosalyn" No. 41, "Don't Bring Me Down" No. 10, and the self-penned "Honey I Need" at No. 13.
 They never had a hit in the United States, but had considerable success in their native United Kingdom and in Australia, New Zealand, Germany and the Netherlands.
 Their appearance and behaviour were provocative, with May claiming to have the longest hair in the UK and Prince often causing chaos wherever he went.

 The band later blamed their lack of success in the US on the fact their management opted for a tour of the Southern Hemisphere in July–August 1965.
 During their two weeks in New Zealand, they caused so much outrage in the media that the New Zealand Parliament addressed the issue of granting entry permits to musicians such as the Pretty Things.
 The band was never actually banned from re-entering New Zealand, contrary to what can be read in some sources.

 The first of what would be many personnel changes over the years also began, with Prince, whose wild antics had become too much for the other members to endure, being the first to go in November 1965.
 He was replaced by Skip Alan.
 In early 1966, the band made a short film The Pretty Things on Film; it featured live footage and a music video prototype for "Can't Stand the Pain", which also featured their manager, Morrison.
 Rarely screened at the time, the film can be found as a bonus multimedia item on the Snapper CD re-issue of Get the Picture.
 1966 saw the R&B scene fall into decline and the Pretty Things began moving away, flirting with soul music.
 In mid-1966, they made the UK Singles Chart for the final time with a cover of the Kinks song "A House in the Country".
 In December 1966 came the single "Progress", where the band were joined by a brass section.

 Pendleton left in December 1966 and was replaced on stage by Billy Harrison from Them.
 Stax followed in January 1967.
 Jon Povey and Wally Waller, both former Fenmen from Bern Elliott and the Fenmen, joined and made the band a five-piece once again.